cschneid-the-elder/mapa/jcl/readme.md

 More generically, I would suggest...

  + Create directories corresponding to each of your libraries containing cataloged procedures, INCLUDEs, and execution JCL
- + Download the contents of each library into a temporary directory
+ + Download the contents of each library into their respective directory
- + Run each member through the rmvLnNb awk script, placing the output in the directory that corresponds to the library in which these members originally resided
  + Create a file list (to use with the `-fileList` option) containing the names of the files in each of your execution JCL directories, maybe call it myList
  + Create a list of cataloged procedure and INCLUDE libraries and their corresponding directories (to use with the `-includeList` option) where each line is a library name followed by a comma followed by its corresponding directory - this will be used in resolving cataloged procedures and INCLUDEs by mapping the libraries on a job's JCLLIB statement to a directory.
 You can also include directories corresponding to libraries in the JES PROCxx concatenation by not coding a comma or a library name on that line.
 Maybe call this file myLibs.
  + Execute `java -jar JCLParser.jar -fileList myList -includeList myLibs -outtree myOutput.tsv -outcsv myOutput.csv`